pzmosquito/mr-router5/README.md

 <a name="payload"></a>
 ## payload

-You can set `extra` and `dataLoader` for route view. `extra` and `dataLoader` are simply JS Map.
-There are many ways to use them, one example will be middleware, see [router5 middleware](https://router5.js.org/advanced/middleware).
+You can add payload to each route view, by setting `extra` and `dataLoader`.
+There are many ways to use them, one example would be middleware, see [router5 middleware](https://router5.js.org/advanced/middleware).

-Currently, there's no difference between `extra` and `dataLoader` in terms of functionality.
-I keep them for future improvements.

 ```js
 const routeViews = [